Arthritis in Dogs

 - I have rotated among Yucca Intensive, Bromelain, Quercetin, Boswellia, Turmeric (or its extract, Curcumin), Sam-E, Borage Oil and other natural anti-inflammatory herbs and Nutraceuticals.
 It is difficult for me to tell how much any of these have helped, but I believe all have had some benefit.
 Note that Bromelain is most effective when given away from meals for an anti-inflammatory effect (otherwise, it is used for digestion), and may work best when combined with Quercetin.
 See Natural Anti-inflammatories for more information.

-- Piglet also gets fresh crushed raw garlic (one small clove per day), alfalfa, organic (raw) apple cider vinegar (about half a tablespoon daily) and fresh raw ginger in her food, all of which may help with arthritis.
+- Piglet also gets fresh crushed raw garlic (one small clove per day, as too much can be toxic), alfalfa, organic (raw) apple cider vinegar (about half a tablespoon daily) and fresh raw ginger in her food, all of which may help with arthritis.

 - Before starting Piglet on Metacam, we used Willow Bark instead of Aspirin for occasional pain relief when she overdoes it, as it is easier on the stomach.
-You can also use buffered aspirin, such as Ascriptin or Vetrin (which comes in smaller doses).
+You can also use aspirin buffered with an antacid such as calcium carbonate, aluminum hydroxide, and/or magnesium hydroxide.
 Giving with food may help prevent stomach upset, but not ulceration.
-Do not combine Aspirin with Willow Bark or any NSAID, such as Rimadyl or Etogesic.
+Do not combine Aspirin with Willow Bark or any NSAID, such as Rimadyl or Etogesic (see the section on NSAIDs in my Chronic Pain page for more information).
 Also, do not use enteric coated aspirin, which can be dangerous for dogs.
-See Chronic Pain for more info on aspirin and other NSAIDs.

 - Piglet got something called DogLeggs for Christmas.
 They keep her elbows warm and padded at all times.
 They appear to be comfortable, she wears them all of the time except when we go on our walks and during the day when it is hot, and she seems to enjoy them.